 The intern is expected to follow the supervised practice rotation site's policies and procedures for professional conduct as well as the standards of care at hospitals.
 Supervised practice sites may request that interns arrange to visit the site for an in-person meeting and/or orientation prior to the rotation.
 Upon receiving the assignment, the intern will be encouraged to communicate with the assigned preceptor to learn about the location and time to begin the rotation, availability of parking and food, and other expectations.
-It is the intern's responsibility to contact the assigned preceptor by mail, telephone, and/or email.
-These communications are the intern's responsibility but the CPD Director is available for guidance.
-The intern should be reasonably comfortable with the new rotation site preceding the start of the supervised practice at the facility.
+It is the intern's responsibility to contact the assigned preceptor by phone and/or email and the MSD Director is available for guidance.
 Facility orientation meetings do not count as supervised practice hours.